lakruzz/lakruzz.com/_posts/2025-11-14-githubs-enfant-terrible.md

 <em>"the enfant terrible of configuration management"</em>
 </div>{: .fact .right .small}

-A _Pull Request (PR)_ is not a core Git concept, at best it is an _interpretation_ of an original Open Source community collaboration model based on _patches_.
+A _Pull Request (PR)_ is not a core Git concept[^git-request-pull], at best it is an _interpretation_ of an original Open Source community collaboration model based on _patches_.
 All Git platforms implement their own — slightly different — interpretations of the concept; _GitHub, GitLab, BitBucket, Azure DevOps, Launchpad, Gitea, Gerrit_ ...all!
-But for some reason GitHub's implementation is still suffering from what could best be categorized as _child deceases_.
+But for some reason GitHub's implementation is still suffering from what could best be categorized as _child diseases_.
 But the kid is now in it's late teenage years.
 Why isn't it fixed?

+[^git-request-pull]: Git _does_ have a command [`git request-pull`](https://git-scm.com/docs/git-request-pull){: target="_blank"} But it's not what we're looking for, It's really (nothing more than) a reporting and email-template generating tool.
+It kinda summaries the todo-list that the maintainer will go through and it collects the info needed.
+So it might be _helpful_, but it doesn't actually provide any tool support; it doesn't fetch or merge anything.

 ## What is a Pull Request good for - originally?